-The standard method for the tensor estimation uses the non-linear model (10) described in section 2.3.
-However, the linearized model (9) can be used by specifying the argument method=''linear''.
-The resulting dtobj is an object of class dtiTensor, see subsection 5.2.
+The standard method for the tensor estimation uses the non-linear model (10) described in Section 2.3.
+However, the linearized model (9) can be used by specifying the argument method = "linear".
+The resulting dtobj is an object of class "dtiTensor", see Section 5.2.

-From the diffusion tensor a number of measures based on the eigenvalue representation of the tensor can be derived, like the trace, fractional anisotropy (FA), geodetic anisotropy (GA), shape parameters or the principal eigenvector defining the main diffusion direction, see section 2.
-The method dtiIndices on objects of class "dtiTensor" returns an object of class "dtiIndices" containing all these quantities:
+From the diffusion tensor a number of measures based on the eigenvalue representation of the tensor can be derived, like the trace, fractional anisotropy (FA), geodetic anisotropy (GA), shape parameters or the principal eigenvector defining the main diffusion direction, see Section 2.
+The method dtiIndices() on objects of class "dtiTensor" returns an object of class "dtiIndices" containing all these quantities:

-'''

 R> dtind <- dtiIndices(dtobj)

-'''

-Visualization of the results can be done using the generic plot functions on all three objects dwiobj, dtobj, and dtind, which show slices of the data, the tensor components, and color coded directional maps, respectively.
-If appropriate the plot-function returns an adimpro-image which can be further processed using functions from the adimpro-package [29].
-3D visualization for diffusion tensors and indices is provided by generic function show3D which makes use of the rgl package.
+Visualization of the results can be done using the generic plot() functions on all three objects dwiobj, dtobj, and dtind, which show slices of the data, the tensor components, and color coded directional maps, respectively.
+If appropriate the plot() function returns an adimproimage which can be further processed using functions from the adimpro package (Polzehl and Tabelow 2007).
+3D visualization for diffusion tensors and indices is provided by generic function show3D() which makes use of the rgl package.

-5.2 Objects and methods
+5.2.
+Objects and methods

-The package implements S4-classes and -methods.
-The main class is ''dti'' from which no instances should be created.
-This class inherits to three subclasses ''dtiData'' for diffusion weighted data, ''dtiTensor'' for the estimated diffusion tensor objects and ''dtiIndices'' for tensor indices like fractional anisotropy.
+The package implements S4 classes and methods.
+The main class is "dti" from which no instances should be created.
+This class inherits to three subclasses "dtiData" for diffusion weighted data, "dtiTensor" for the estimated diffusion tensor objects and "dtiIndices" for tensor indices like fractional anisotropy.
 The class constructors provide consistency checks for these objects.
 Although not recommended, it is possible to access the slots directly.
-See class ? dti for documentation of the classes.
-For all subclasses methods for the generic functions plot, print, and summary have been implemented.
-Generic functions extract and ''[<-'' allow for extraction of information and index operation, respectively.
-See methods ? <name> for documentation of the methods and help(<name>) for information on the functions.
+See class?dti for documentation of the classes.
+For all subclasses methods for the generic functions plot(), print(), and summary() have been implemented.
+Generic functions extract() and "[<-" allow for extraction of information and index operation, respectively.
+See methods?name for documentation of the methods and help(name) for information on the functions.

-5.3 Data smoothing
+5.3.
+Data smoothing